mrmrcoleman/autocon2_workshop/docs/4_Discovery_Reconciliation_Slurpit.md

 [Slurp'it](https://slurpit.io/) is a fully featured discovery tool.
 As the website says "If there’s a `show` command we can slurp’it!"
 Slurp'it can do network and device discovery across a large selection of network devices.

 Let's slurp our network devices into Slurp'it using network discovery.
-First we need to get the IP and port for Slurp'it.

 ```
 echo ${MY_EXTERNAL_IP}:${SLURPIT_PORT}